darthdemono/UltimateRedist/README.md

-# UltimateRedistribution
+# UltimateRedist

-UltimateRedistribution is a PowerShell-based solution that automates the installation of essential redistributables and .NET runtimes using Winget.
+UltimateRedist is a PowerShell-based solution that automates the installation of essential redistributables and .NET runtimes using Winget.
 Designed for gaming and casual use, it streamlines the setup of a comprehensive collection of runtimes—so you never have to manually hunt down each component again.

 ---